Once upon a time, there was a boy and his name was Ouro.

 “I want more.”

-This would have continued into eternity until one morning when he woke to find that one of his molars had fallen out.
+This seemed it would continue into eternity until one morning when he woke to find that one of his molars had fallen out.
 Ouro had never experienced the pain and wonder of the tooth fairy.
 As yet another anomaly in his life, he’d maintained all his baby teeth from the moment they’d erupted.
 Poking around the back of his mouth, he felt the sharp point of a canine begin to emerge.
 As a man, whose life was largely incongruent with normal human growth developments, Ouro decided this wasn’t worth his time to worry over and proceeded to eat his morning toothpaste, toothbrush and disposable comb.

 Throughout the day, more teeth continued to resign themselves from him as still more began to grow.
 By 5 pm, Ouro had a mouthful of sharp jagged pearly whites (three rows of them, actually) and not one lonely buck tooth.